RNA-VT/DeviceCommander/src/cluster/README.md

     - Determining and setting Master/Slave state of this microcontroller
     - If this microcontroller is in master mode, managing de/registration of other microcontrollers, ID generation and handling commands for local components.
     - If this microcontroller is in slave mode, reporting to master and handling commands for local components.
+    - Microcontroller Deregistration (Graceful exit)
+    - Heartbeat/Health Check - Master polls slaves at an interval and deregisters non responsive nodes

   ## Future Work:
-  - Microcontroller Deregistration (Graceful exit)
   - Broadcast all stop (Safety event)
-  - Heartbeat - Master polls slaves at an interval and deregisters non responsive nodes
   - Retries for all registration events